 About Community Water Fluoridation

-For 75 years, community water fluoridation (CWF) has been widely recognized as a safe and effective public health intervention to prevent tooth decay.
+For more than 75 years, community water fluoridation (CWF) has been widely recognized as a safe and effective public health intervention to prevent tooth decay.
 Fluoride inhibits the breakdown of enamel and enhances its resistance to tooth decay.
 Communities across the United States, and worldwide, adjust the fluoride concentration in their public water supply to the optimal level of 0.7 ppm for tooth decay prevention as recommended by the U.S. Public Health Service.

 PCOH strongly supports community water fluoridation as a safe, cost effective, and proven practice that promotes good oral health within our communities.